New Year's Resolutions

 Creating a Budget

-- Strategies to make conversations productive
+- Strategies to make your conversations productive, not awkward

-- How to develop an action plan to create positive financial behaviors
+- How to develop an action plan to create positive financial behaviors from a young age

 Paying for College